Rehabilitation and Reintegration of Prisoners in Rwanda as Part of Trauma Healing

 Governor CG Gasana encouraged Bugesera District authorities, the management of ADEPR-Nyamata Hospital and the community members to ensure proper management and effective use of this mobile clinic.

-Interpeace welcomes Ambassador Méndez Escobar of Mexico to its Advisory Council
+Interpeace Welcomes Ambassador Méndez Escobar of Mexico to Its Advisory Council

 We are honoured to welcome Ambassador Francisca Elizabeth Méndez Escobar, Permanent Representative of Mexico to the United Nations Office at Geneva, to our Advisory Council.
 Ambassador Méndez Escobar was officially welcomed at the Advisory Council meeting held on Tuesday, 10 May 2022, during which Council members discussed how lessons learned from other conflict-affected contexts can be of relevance to the crisis in Ukraine.